aushopkins22/Stability_Crop_Diversity/README.md

 		- Main text Figures 1 and 2 and corresponding results
 		- SI figures 1 through 7

-3. "LRR_Analysis.R" description.
+3. "LRR_Analysis.R" includes code to conduct the crop-level leave-one-out analysis for the calculation of log response ratios (LRR) and destabilization potentials.
-	- Data inputs:  - "Commodity_Input_Data.csv": Crop-specific query parameters corresponding to NASS classifications.
+	- Data inputs:
+		- "Commodity_Input_Data.csv": Crop-specific query parameters corresponding to NASS classifications.
 		- "Clean_Data.csv": Cleaned, aggregated, converted, and gap-filled data on crop area, caloric production, and USD production at the state-crop-year level.
 		- "Function_Groups.csv": Dataset that contains the functional groups of all the crops surveyed.
 	- Outputs:
 		- Main text Figure 3 and corresponding results
 		- Supplemental Figure 5